 Most of the TPMI meals will be at the Abbott Center Dining Room, adjacent to the classrooms and living quarters.
 The main dining room seats 160 people and is surrounded by six smaller, private dining rooms that can seat 20–50 guests.
 The Abbott Center features excellent food, service, and atmosphere.
 For the past several years the Darden School’s facilities have been ranked as one of the top five in the world with respect to food and accommodations.

 TPMI is an all-inclusive program.
-The 2016 tuition fee was $4,000 per participant and covered all course materials, meals, accommodations, and a certificate of completion.
+The 2017 tuition fee is $4,225 per participant and covers all course materials, meals, accommodations, and a certificate of completion.
 Personal and company checks, government purchase orders, and credit card payments are accepted.
-2017 fees are currently being finalized.

 TPMI Financial Aid

-To encourage local government participation in the TPMI, VDOT’s Local Assistance Division offers up to five partial scholarships of $2000 to eligible local government staff.
-Local staff must first apply to UVA CTS by March 25 for eligibility determination, and state on their application that they wish to be considered for the VDOT scholarship.
-Applicants will be notified of scholarship awards the week of April 4.
+To encourage local government participation in the TPMI, VDOT’s Local Assistance Division offers up to four full scholarships of $4,225 to eligible local government staff.
+Local staff must first apply to UVA CTS by March 31 for eligibility determination, and state on their application that they wish to be considered for the VDOT scholarship.
+Applicants will be notified of scholarship awards the week of April 10.
 Scholarship evaluation criteria include local government size, locality participation on VDOT-funded programs, and the applicant’s project management responsibilities.
 Additional questions regarding VDOT’s Scholarships may be referred to Penny Forrest – 804-786-9810 – firstname.lastname@example.org.